smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 Web clients are pretty much only used during office hours in the afternoon.
 Not very suprising.
 The curves for iPhone and Android are much more interesting though.

 It does not seem like Trump use one brand during work and another during time off.
-No, if thas was the case then the curves for iPhone and Android would appear to "trade places" in some time interval during the day.
+No, if thas was the case, then the curves for iPhone and Android would appear to "trade places" in some time interval during the day.
 Trump does not alternate in a consistent manner between iPhone and Android; the iPhone tweets continue in the evening as the Android ones are in sharp decline.

 To further explore this, we compare the number of tweets from Android and iPhone during the election.